 Much like filing a tax return, it can be a real time-saver to record the relevant statistical information throughout the year, as files are being processed, rather than trying to figure everything out shortly before the deadline.

-For more information about this annual reporting requirement, visit the Annual Statistical Reporting page on the Information and Privacy Commissioner of Ontario’s website.
+For even more information about the year-end statistical reporting requirement, visit the Annual Statistical Reporting page on the Information and Privacy Commissioner of Ontario’s website.

 What other resources are available for FOI professionals in Ontario?